 - Train employees to keep an eye out for issues like suspicious activity, bad connections, pop-ups, or phishing, as well as how they should report those issues when they arise.

-- Inform employees of the proper procedure for device setup, when they are prompted for device updates, and what to do if their device is lost or stolen.
+- Educate employees about the proper procedure for device setup, and show them how to respond when prompted for device updates or if their device is lost or stolen.